adyork/workshop_bios_oceanographic_data_part2/_episodes/02a-format-data.md

 ### Structuring data in spreadsheets

-The cardinal rule of using spreadsheet programs for data is to keep it "tidy":
+The cardinal rule of using spreadsheet programs for data is to **keep it "tidy"**:

 1. Put all your variables in columns - the thing you're measuring, like 'weight' or 'temperature'.
 2. Put each observation in its own row.